kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 ### Modeling Consumer to Owner Access

-Having access data stored for every single resource seems execessive.
+Having access data stored for every single resource seems excessive.
 In this approach, the stored access information is limited to the owner resources only.
 Here, both models from the previous sections meet in the middle and the result is a table `consumer_access` with columns `consumer_id`, `consumer_type`, `owner_id`, and `owner_type`.

 #### Benefits